onedata/onedata-documentation/doc/group_management.md

 # Group Management

 You can create or join existing groups to easily manage and collaborate using your spaces.
-A group is an abstract entity with a name and at least one user assigned to it, who has sufficient permission to manage it.
+A group is an abstract entity with a name and at least one user assigned to it, who has sufficient permissions to manage it.
 You can manage your groups from a **Manage groups** page, accessible with **Group** button on the top menu.

 ## Create a new group
 In order to create a new  group: